frame-lang/frame_transpiler/docs/source/advanced_frame/simple_machines.rst

 It is arguable that the state function approach necessitates more code to accomplish the goal of complete disentanglement, which may be considered bad form.
-The perspective of the author is that the complete compartmentalization of code related to logical states is tremendously simpler from an organizational perspective and the benefits vastly outweigh any other concerns.
+The perspective of the author is that the complete compartmentatliztion of code related to logical states is tremendously simpler from an organizational perspective and the benefits vastly outweigh any other concerns.
 This approach also provides the infrastructure to build far more sophisticated